IntegerMan/gitstractor/README.md

 ### Visualization

 Currently, the data is available for viewing in Tableau if you refresh the data sources.
-Find the `GitAnalysis.twbx` file and refresh the data source after visualizing your code.
+Find the `GitStractor.twb` file and ensure the data source is properly connected to the local CSV files.

 ## Contact Information